-GEORGIA AND NATIONAL Table 3: Total Fatalities in Motor Vehicle Traffic Crashes, Alcohol-Related Fatalities, Fatalities in High-Alcohol (BAC=.08+) Crashes, Change and Percent Change, 2004-2005 2004 2005 2004 to 2005 Change State Total Alcohol-F Related BAC=.
-08+ Total Alcohol-F Related BAC=.08+ Total Alcohol- BAC=.08+ Num % Num % Total Num % Num % Total Related BAC=.06 DAC=.06+ Georgia 1,634 525 32% 461 28% 1,729 545 32% 463 27% 95 (0.4%) 20 (3.8%) 2 (0.4%) National 42,836 16,919 39% 14,593 34% 43,443 16,885 39% 14,539 33% 607 (1.4%) 34 (0.2%) -54 (-0.4%)
+GEORGIA VS. NATIONAL Table Table 3: Total Fatalities in Motor Vehicle Traffic Crashes, Alcohol-Related Fatalities, Fatalities in High-Alcohol (BAC=.08+) Crashes, Change and Percent Change, 2005-2006 2005 2006 2005 to 2006 Change State Total Alcohol- Related BAC=.08+ Total Alcohol-Related BAC=.08+ BAC=.08+ Total Alcohol- Related BAC=.08+ Num % Num % Num % Num % Relateu Georgia 1,744 562 32% 463 27% 1,703 604 35% 524 31% -41 (-2%) 42 (7%) 61 (13%) National 43,443 16,885 39% 14,539 33% 42,642 17,602 41% 15,121 35% -801 (-2) 717 (4%) 582 (4%)

-increase in drug related crashes.
+Georgia's impaired driving statistics have been impacted by the drug culture as reflected in an increase in drug related crashes.
 The number of law enforcement officers properly trained to identify drug impairment has been limited because of the lack of courses offered, manpower shortages and lack of understanding for the need of this training by the law enforcement community.
-A companion program to drug recognition experts (DRE), standardized field sobriety testing (SFST), is experiencing some success although the defense bar has vigorously attacked the SFST process, particularly that portion which deals with horizontal gaze nystagmus (HGN).
+A companion program to Drug Recognition Experts (DRE), Standardized Field Sobriety Testing (SFST), is experiencing some success although the defense bar has vigorously attacked the SFST process, particularly the portion which deals with Horizontal Gaze Nystagmus (HGN).
 The primary problem is that many non-traffic enforcement officers are not properly trained in this procedure and the availability of training resources needed to correct this deficiency is limited.

 Georgia's Administrative License Suspension (ALS) law continues to be misused by the defense bar.
-In assessing the effectiveness of Georgia's administrative license suspension procedures for impaired drivers, the initial analysis of ALS hearings and data revealed that a large percentage of ALS hearings were lost by the state because of the officer's failure to attend hearings.
+In assessing the effectiveness of Georgia's Administrative License Suspension procedures for impaired drivers, the initial analysis of ALS hearings and data revealed that a large percentage of ALS hearings were lost by the state because of the officer's failure to attend hearings.
 Training proves to be an effective tool to combat ALS issues and Georgia will continue its efforts to train law enforcement and ALS judges.